OWASP/wstg/document/4-Web_Application_Security_Testing/02-Configuration_and_Deployment_Management_Testing/02-Test_Application_Platform_Configuration.md

 #### Sample and Known Files and Directories

 In a default installation, many web servers and application servers provide sample applications and files for the benefit of the developer, in order to test if the server is working properly right after installation.
-However, many default web server applications have been later known to be vulnerable.
+However, many default web server applications have later been known to be vulnerable.
 This was the case, for example, for CVE-1999-0449 (Denial of Service in IIS when the Exair sample site had been installed), CAN-2002-1744 (Directory traversal vulnerability in CodeBrws.asp in Microsoft IIS 5.0), CAN-2002-1630 (Use of sendmail.jsp in Oracle 9iAS), or CAN-2003-1172 (Directory traversal in the view-source sample in Apache’s Cocoon).

 CGI scanners, which include a detailed list of known files and directory samples provided by different web or application servers, might be a fast way to determine if these files are present.
-However, the only way to be really sure is to do a full review of the contents of the web server or application server and determine of whether they are related to the application itself or not.
+However, the only way to be really sure is to do a full review of the contents of the web server or application server, and determine whether they are related to the application itself or not.

 #### Comment Review

 It is very common for programmers to add comments when developing large web-based applications.
 However, comments included inline in HTML code might reveal internal information that should not be available to an attacker.
-Sometimes, even source code is commented out since a functionality is no longer required, but this comment is leaked out to the HTML pages returned to the users unintentionally.
+Sometimes, a part of the source code is commented out when a functionality is no longer required, but this comment is unintentionally leaked out to the HTML pages returned to the users.

 Comment review should be done in order to determine if any information is being leaked through comments.
-This review can only be thoroughly done through an analysis of the web server static and dynamic content and through file searches.
-It can be useful to browse the site either in an automatic or guided fashion and store all the content retrieved.
+This review can only be thoroughly done through an analysis of the web server's static and dynamic content, and through file searches.
+It can be useful to browse the site in an automatic or guided fashion, and store all the retrieved content.
 This retrieved content can then be searched in order to analyse any HTML comments available in the code.

 #### System Configuration

-Various tools, documents, or checklists can be used to give IT and security professionals a detailed assessment of target systems' conformance to various configuration baselines or benchmarks.
-Such tools include (but are not limited to):
+Various tools, documents, or checklists can be used to give IT and security professionals a detailed assessment of the target systems' conformance to various configuration baselines or benchmarks.
+Such tools include, but are not limited to, the following:

 - [CIS-CAT Lite](https://www.cisecurity.org/blog/introducing-cis-cat-lite/)
 - [Microsoft's Attack Surface Analyzer](https://github.com/microsoft/AttackSurfaceAnalyzer)